Amaury Faivre is an acoustic blues artist, with a 20 years of career on more than 800 stages, in a dozen of countries and 3 different continents.

 Born in Besançon (France), he blows for the first time in his father’s harmonica at the age of 8.
 This funny instrument never left him, and he naturally started playing the music of the blues pioneers.
 This is how he manages to escape from the Spice Girls, listening to artists like Robert Johnson, Mississippi Fred McDowell or John Lee Hooker...

 He makes a life-changing meeting with Denis Naegely, who raises a very young generation of talented musician.
 The learning of jazz and its complex harmony will make him a great improviser.
 He starts playing guitar and singing, and most of all playing chromatic harmonica which has been a key element to his musical personality ever since.

 His career debuts with the Prix du Public at the JMF in Paris at the age of 15, and he rapidly starts gigging with local blues bands, French artists and jazz bands.
 After a bachelor in musicology at University of Besançon, and two years of jazz guitar studies at the University of Montreal, he comes back to Europe and settles near Geneva.

-After years spent backed by electric bands, acoustic duos or even a symphonic orchestra, the very peculiar pandemic context of this beginning of 2020 engages a deep reflexion and the result of it is the solo performance he offers today.
-With this in mind he releases the album 2020, 11 original titles in English, in a very roots folk-blues genre.
-Back to his early influences, for which he didn't hesitate to handle banjo and mandolin or to hit hard a gloomy stomp-box !
+After years spent backed by electric bands, acoustic duos or even a symphonic orchestra, the very peculiar pandemic context engages a deep reflexion and it results in the solo performance he offers today.
+He then releases the album "2020", 11 original titles in English, in a very roots folk-blues genre.
+Back to his early influences, he didn't hesitate to handle banjo and mandolin or to hit hard a gloomy stomp-box !